-American attack drones will soon be independently, without operator involvement, identify, select and hit targets.
-According to Flightglobal, General Atomics Aeronautical Systems conducted flight tests of the MQ-9 Reaper strike drone with the Agile Condor artificial intelligence system installed on it.
+American drums Drones soon they will independently, without the participation of the operator, identify, select and hit targets.
+According to Flightglobal, General Atomics Aeronautical Systems has conducted flight tests of the MQ-9 Reaper strike drone with the Agile Condor artificial intelligence system installed on it.

 According to the developers, Agile Condor can detect, recognize, identify and prioritize targets with high accuracy.
 A face recognition system is used as one of the algorithms.